 Google Ads offers a wide variety of resources to optimize your campaign.
 Even optimizing for something as basic as days of the week or time of day can drive better results.

-In Google, a lower ad relevancy score (meaning your keywords do not match the content on your website) will increase the amount you have to pay for ad placement, which can have a major negative impact on your ROI.
+In Google, a lower ad relevancy score (meaning your keywords do not match the content on your website) will increase the amount you have to pay for ad placement and your page position, which can have a major negative impact on your ROI.

 A more targeted audience means more relevant creative and ultimately more clicks.
 Simply leveraging the wide range of target options Google offers can sometimes be a marketer’s most effective strategy.

 MAKE SURE YOU CONNECT WHERE THE TARGET IS IN THEIR BUYING JOURNEY.